-We believe that our audit provides a reasonable basis for our opinion on compliance for each major state program.
+We believe that our audit provides a reasonable basis for our qualified and unmodified opinions on compliance for major state programs.
 However, our audit does not provide a legal determination of the [name of entity]'s compliance.

 Basis for Qualified Opinion on [Identify Major State Program]